Introduction to Hyperparameter Machine Learning

-- The criteria for defining a hyperparameter is very flexible and abstract.
-Surely there are some hyperparameters like the number of hidden layers, the learning rate of a model which are well established and also there some settings that can be treated as hyperparameter for a specific model, like controlling the capacity of the model.
+- The criteria for defining a hyperparameter are very flexible and abstract.
+Surely there are some hyperparameters like the number of hidden layers, the learning rate of a model which is well established, and also there some settings that can be treated as hyperparameters for a specific model, like controlling the capacity of the model.

 Categories of Hyperparameter

 For different types of datasets and according to the model we can have different hyperparameters to boost the performance of the model.